 Calories: 124kcal | Carbohydrates: 14g | Protein: 2g | Fat: 7g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Sodium: 786mg | Potassium: 339mg | Fiber: 2g | Sugar: 1g | Vitamin A: 100IU | Vitamin C: 15mg | Calcium: 12mg | Iron: 1mg

-Note: This recipe was originally published April 12, 2020 and updated on 10 September 2022 to include more tips and better visuals and instructions.
-Original visuals can be found below.
+Note: This recipe was originally published in April 2020, and updated March 2024 with more visuals and FAQs.

 Close up shot of smashed potatoes in baking sheet